Feudalism in Pakistan: In independent Pakistan

 Almost half of Pakistan's GDP and the bulk of its export earnings are derived from the agricultural sector, which is controlled by a few elite feudal families.
-Some of the most powerful feudal dynasties include the Jatoi, Swati, Zardari, Mazari, Mamdot, Noon, Tiwana, Bhutto, Mirani, Daultana, Ranjha, Zehri, Khar, Gillani, Qureshi, Makhdoom, Mulqani, Mehr, Khan, Laleka families each own thousands of acres of prime agricultural land with thousands of villagers living on and tending to the family land.
+Some of the most powerful feudal dynasties include the Jatoi, Zardari, Mazari, Mamdot, Noon, Tiwana, Bhutto, Mirani, Daultana, Ranjha, Zehri, Khar, Gillani, Qureshi, Makhdoom, Mulqani, Mehr, Khan, Laleka families each own thousands of acres of prime agricultural land with thousands of villagers living on and tending to the family land.
 The Jatoi, Mamdot and Daultana, family owns 45,000 acres of land and the Khan and Tiwana, families own 30,000 acres.
-Ranjha family of Kot Sher Muhammad, Khar family of Khar Gharbi, Noon family of Nurpur, Makhdoom and Mulqani families are smaller each owning between 6,000 to 12,000 acres of agricultural land.
-14th Heredity Chief of Swati Tribe, Khan Habibullah Khan Swati The Second of Garhi Habibullah Khan owns 31,000 acres of land in Mansehra District and Battagram District making him the biggest landlord of Khyber Pakhtunkhwa while 16th Nawab of Allai, Prince Nawaz Khan Swati owns 29,000 acres of land in Allai District making him 2nd biggest landlord in KPK.
-With this concentration of economic power, they also have considerable political power.During the land reforms in Pakistan, several large land-owning families in the Hazara Division of Khyber Pakhtunkhwa (KPK) were affected.
+Ranjha family of Kot Sher Muhammad, Khar family of Khar Gharbi, Noon family of Nurpur, Makhdoom and Mulqani families are smaller each owning between 6,000 and 12,000 acres of agricultural land.
+12th Heredity Chief of Swati Tribe, Khan Wajhi Uz Zaman Khan Swati, also known as Khan of Agror owns 32,000 acres of land in Mansehra District and Torghar District making him the biggest landlord of Khyber Pakhtunkhwa while 16th Nawab of Allai, Prince Nawaz Khan Swati owns 29,250 acres of land in Allai District making him 2nd biggest tribal landlord in KPK.
+With this concentration of economic power, they also have considerable political power.
+During the land reforms in Pakistan, several large land-owning families in the Hazara Division of Khyber Pakhtunkhwa (KPK) were affected.
 Notably, the Swati Jagirdar family, among others in the region, faced redistribution of their lands as part of these reforms.
 The reforms aimed to alleviate land concentration and promote agricultural equity, impacting many prominent families in Hazara.